saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 It is important to note, this new mapmarker message format goes beyond the ping wheel implementation.
 This can be exploited in the future to create other "ping messaging" widgets and also to completely overhaul the (arguably dated) mapmark rendering.

 Once the format is final, different widgets can try rendering in different ways.
 For example now I'm providing two implementations, a simple one that just i18n's and optionally colorizes the usual mapmark pings, and another one that actually renders extra stuff (the augmented mapmarks).
 The second one could completely avoid rendering engine mapmarks and just do something custom if so desired.

-Note for now, it's not the ping wheel scope to completely overhaul the mapmark rendering, but the new mechanism is required, and opens the doors to further experimentation.

 ## Implementation and compatibility